boldbi/bold-bi-docs/docs/site-administration/user-directory-settings/active-directory/active-directory.md

 # Active Directory Settings

-This section explains what are the [Active Directory](https://msdn.microsoft.com/en-us/library/windows/desktop/aa746492) details needed and how to configure Active Directory with Bold BI Server.
+This section explains the [Active Directory](https://msdn.microsoft.com/en-us/library/windows/desktop/aa746492) details needed and how to configure Active Directory with Bold BI Server.

 ![Active Directory Settings](/static/assets/site-administration/images/active-directory-settings.png#width=60%)

-> **NOTE:** This feature is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.
+> **NOTE:** This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.

-You will need the below Active Directory details to configure Bold BI with your Active Directory:
+You will need the following Active Directory details to configure Bold BI with your Active Directory:

 * Username and Password - username and password of the user present in the Active Directory domain.